pleabargain/EnglishHelpsYourCareer/idioms.md

 # Off your rocker
 * (UK) Someone who is off their rocker is crazy.
 # Off-hand
 * Off-hand means without preparation.
-People say that they don't know the answer off-hand, meaning that they don't
-* know it at that time.
+People say that they don't know the answer off-hand, meaning that they don't know it at that time.

 # Old chestnut
 * An old chestnut is something that has been repeated so many times that it has lost its impact.

 # Old friends and old wine are best
 * This idiom means that the things and people that we know well are better than the unfamiliar.

 # Old hat
 * If something's old hat, it seems rather old fashioned and dated.

 # Oldest trick in the book
 * The oldest trick in the book is a well-known way of deceiving someone, though still effective.

 # Olive branch
 * If you hold out or offer an olive branch, you make a gesture to indicate that you want peace.

 # On a fishing expedition
-* If someone is on a fishing expedition, they are trying to get information, often using incorrect or improper ways to find
+* If someone is on a fishing expedition, they are trying to get information, often using incorrect or improper ways to find things out.
-* things out.

 # On a roll
 * If you're on a roll, you're moving from success to success.
+* We're on a roll!
+We just got another client!

 # On a silver platter
 * If you hand or give something on a silver platter to someone, you let them have it too easily.
 # On Carey Street